Michael A. Taylor Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.90 team ERA that ranks sixth across all league pitching staffs.
+- The Guardians have the fifth-ranked team ERA among all league pitching staffs (3.88).

-- Guardians pitchers combine to allow the fourth-fewest home runs in baseball (140 total, 1.1 per game).
+- Guardians pitchers combine to allow the fifth-fewest home runs in baseball (142 total, 1.1 per game).

-- In his last appearance on Thursday, the right-hander went 4 1/3 innings against the Los Angeles Dodgers, giving up five earned runs while surrendering eight hits.
+- In his last appearance on Friday, the right-hander tossed six innings against the Toronto Blue Jays, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.